 Jessica is passionate about working with girls and women across every age group, every type of organization, and at every level.
 Her mission is gender equity.
 Her day job at The Center for Leadership Excellence allows her to work with professional women and connect with business leaders across industries to truly understand the challenges women face in the working world.
 Yet, Jessica also remains passionate about working with young women and girls to build confidence, teach self-advocacy, and prepare them for what they will face in the “real world”.

 With over 15 years of experience working in leadership development and coaching, human resource consulting, business leadership, and fraternities/sororities, Jessica is a respected and sought out speaker and thought-leader for businesses, non-profits, women’s organizations, campus communities, and inter/national fraternal organizations.
-She has spent most of her career coaching women and individuals to grow and thrive professionally, but more than anything, she is a fierce advocate for advancing women in the workplace and in leadership.
+She has spent most of her career coaching individuals to grow and thrive professionally, but more than anything, she is a fierce advocate for advancing women in the workplace and in leadership.

+Jessica was named to the Indianapolis Business Journal’s Forty Under 40 in 2021.
 She is an award-winning instructional designer and in 2018 was honored for her contributions to the Fraternity and Sorority Community with the Jack L. Anson Award from the Association of Fraternity and Sorority Advisors.

 Jessica is a wife, a mom, and a boss.
 She volunteers her time as a Court-Appointed Special Advocate (CASA) with Child Advocates of Marion County.
 She received a B.A. from Eastern Illinois University and a M.S. in Education from Indiana University – Bloomington.